GallagherSecurity/cc-rest-docs/training/README.md

 You need to set a custom header, because that is how we send the API key and without that Command Centre will give you nothing.

-Start by clicking the ‘Modify Headers’ icon in Chrome.
-(Footnote:  confusingly, there is also an extension called ‘Modify Headers’, which is different from ‘ModHeader’.
+Start by clicking the 'Modify Headers' icon in Chrome.
+(Footnote:  confusingly, there is also an extension called 'Modify Headers', which is different from 'ModHeader'.
 Use either.)

 Set a header called Authorization with a value of GGL-API-KEY followed by a space and the API key you took from the configuration client.
 Note in the example below I have two headers ready to go,